hdShang/arxiv-daily/docs/cs-RO/2025-06-25/papers/250620373v1-carma-context-aware-situational-grounding-of-human-robot-group-inter.md

 ---
 layout: default
-title: CARMA: Context-Aware Situational Grounding of Human-Robot Group Interactions by Combining Vision-Language Models with Object and Action Recognition
+title: "CARMA: Context-Aware Situational Grounding of Human-Robot Group Interactions by Combining Vision-Language Models with Object and Action Recognition"
 ---

 # CARMA: Context-Aware Situational Grounding of Human-Robot Group Interactions by Combining Vision-Language Models with Object and Action Recognition